60 Second Lemon Law Assessment™

 |---|---|---|---|

-Under the federal Magnuson-Moss Warranty Act, you can also pursue damages that may not be available under state law, including consequential damages and, in some cases, enhanced damages for willful violations.
+Under the federal Magnuson-Moss Warranty Act, you can also pursue damages that may not be available under state law.

 Most lemon law settlements are resolved within 30 to 60 days from the date your attorney files the claim.
-Here is a general timeline:
+Understanding how the lemon law process works from start to finish helps you know what to expect.
+Here is a general timeline (but not a guarantee as all cases vary):

 If a case does not settle through negotiation, litigation can extend the process to 3-12 months.
-However, this is uncommon.
-At Kahn & Associates, we achieve a settlement rate of over 97% without going to trial.
+However, this is uncommon for strong cases.

 Consult a tax professional for advice specific to your situation.
-Your attorney can help structure the settlement to minimize tax exposure.
+Your attorney can help structure the settlement to minimize tax exposure if you have any problems.

 Settlement amounts vary widely based on the vehicle’s purchase price, the severity of the defect, and the state where you file.
 For a vehicle purchased at $35,000, a typical buyback settlement might range from $30,000 to $38,000 (purchase price minus mileage offset, plus incidentals).
 Cash-and-keep settlements are usually lower, ranging from $5,000 to $20,000 depending on the defect.

 It depends on the type of settlement.
-Buyback refunds are generally not taxable because they represent a return of your purchase price.
-Cash-and-keep settlements and punitive damages may have different tax treatment.
-Consult a tax professional for your specific situation.
+Tax treatment of lemon law settlements is beyond our area of expertise, however refunds are generally not taxable because they are a return of your purchase price.
+You are getting back money you already paid.
+However, any amount you receive above your actual out-of-pocket costs (including any punitive damages) may be taxable.
+Consult a tax professional for advice specific to your situation.

 Yes.
 Both state lemon laws and the federal Magnuson-Moss Warranty Act include “fee-shifting” provisions that require the manufacturer to pay your attorney’s fees when your claim succeeds.
-At Kahn & Associates, you never receive a bill from us.
+At Kahn & Associates, you never pay anything out-of-pocket win or lose.

 Do not accept a low offer without consulting an attorney.
 Manufacturers often make initial offers that are significantly below what the law requires.
 An experienced lemon law attorney knows what your case is worth and will negotiate for full compensation.